chousemath/accident_scenarios/README.md

 * Multiple vehicle collisions — Multiple vehicle collisions are sometimes referred to as "pile-ups" and often occur on busy roads such as highways and freeways.
 They can involve many vehicles and be the most dangerous.
 Vehicles can be impacted multiple times and it may be difficult to escape.
 It is also difficult to determine fault in these cases.

 * Hit-and-run accidents — An accident where one driver leaves the scene is known as a hit-and-run accident.
 It can be very difficult to determine the identity of the driver or vehicle.

-* Clipping Other Cars When Merging - Merging cars (and cars around the merging vehicle) are at risk of being sideswiped.
-These types of car crashes generally caused by a failure of the merging driver to check all blind spots.
-In order to void these crashes, always look around you and check blind spots before changing lanes.
-Also, don’t speed, especially in areas where other drivers commonly will be merging.
-You may make it more difficult for them to properly see you when checking in blind spots.

 * Low Speed Accidents - Low speed impact crashes may not be the worst, but they can still do damage.
 These fender-benders, bumps, parking lot collisions, and other crashes under the speed of ten miles per hour can often happen in parking lots and residential areas, risking pedestrian lives.
 You must always be on the lookout for pedestrians in neighborhoods and other common pedestrian areas, and you should never speed.
 Even at low speeds, pedestrian accidents can result in serious injury.
 Since many low speed crashes happen while drivers are backing up, take extra care to look out for other drivers before reversing.